rachwo/Flow-pipeline/README.md

          downsample = 100)
 ```

-This will generate a new folder ```Neighbour_plots``` which will contain several UMAP plots iterated over a range of specified numbers of neighbours for the specified minimum distance.
+This will generate a new folder ```Neighbour_plots``` which will contain several UMAP plots iterated over a range of specified numbers of neighbours for the user-defined minimum distance.

 # Running the analysis

-### Sample normalization with ```cytoNorm``` *(optional)*
+## Sample normalization with ```cytoNorm``` *(optional)*

-This function read the Bead.csv file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
+This function reads the Bead.csv file stored on each acquisition day and generates a per-channel normalization factor based on sample median.
 The normalization beads should have been stained with the same flow cytometry mastermix for each sample, and thus the csv file should have the same column names as your samples.

 ### Parameters

+`ref_bead_foldername` the name of the folder containing the first acquisition timepoint (which will be used for normalization)
+`bead_foldername` the name of the folder containing the second acquisition timepoint (which will be normalized)
+`bead_foldername2` *(optional)* the name of the folder containing the third acquisition timepoint (which will be normalized)